 Abstract:

-Species turnover along temperature gradients (e.g. latitude, elevation) is a widespread phenomenon and provides valuable information on how ecological communities might reorganize as the climate warms.
-However, the precise response of species distributions to climate change will depend on the mechanistic causes of range limits.
+Species turnover along temperature gradients is a widespread phenomenon and provides valuable information on how ecological communities might reorganize as the climate warms.
+The precise response of species distributions to climate change will depend on the mechanistic causes of range limits.
+Tropics are rich in species interactions, often complicating their biodiversity response to the climate anomaly due to warming.
 Evidence for the contribution of temperature to species distributions on tropical mountains is limited and the proximate causes (i.e. thermal tolerance, biotic competition) are rarely examined.
 We tested thermal tolerance and biotic competition as causes of species turnover in the nine most abundant species of Drosophila along elevational gradients in the Australian Wet Tropics.
-We found that upper thermal limits varied less among species than lower limits; nonetheless, these small differences determined species composition through environmental sorting as a result of high temperatures at low elevation sites.
-In contrast, high elevation community composition was driven by interspecific competition rather than low temperature.
-These results contribute to the discussion about the role of abiotic and biotic factors in structuring tropical communities and indicate that tropical insects may be vulnerable to future warming wherever their distributions lie along elevational and other temperature gradients.
+We found that upper thermal limits varied less among species than lower thermal limits; nonetheless, these small differences determined species composition through environmental sorting as a result of high temperatures at low elevation sites.
+In contrast, high elevation community composition was driven by interspecific competition rather than tolerance to low temperature.
+These results timely contribute to the discussion about the role of abiotic and biotic factors in structuring tropical communities and indicate that these tropical insects may be vulnerable to future warming wherever their distributions lie along elevational and other temperature gradients.

 Introduction